GrayKS3248/condynsate/README.md

 ## Windows Installation
 #### 1. Install Git for Windows
-If you do not have git already installed, download the most recent git installer for windows 64 from the [git-scm website](https://git-scm.com/download/win) or just click [here](https://github.com/git-for-windows/git/releases/download/v2.43.0.windows.1/Git-2.43.0-64-bit.exe) to download it automatically.
+If you do not have Git already installed, download the most recent Git installer for Windows 64 from the [git-scm website](https://git-scm.com/download/win) or just click [here](https://github.com/git-for-windows/git/releases/download/v2.43.0.windows.1/Git-2.43.0-64-bit.exe) to download it automatically.
 Once the .exe is downloaded, run it.
 The .exe file has the format Git-VERSION-64-bit and will be in your default downloads folder C:\Users\USER NAME\Downloads.
 Once the wizard is running, click **next**.

 <img src="https://github.com/GrayKS3248/condynsate/blob/main/images/git_1.png?raw=true" alt="git_1" width="495" height="375"/>